robinmaben/rbot/README.md

 # r-bot
-Simple, low-ceremony crawler to find pages of interest based on provided keywords and starting points
+Simple, low-ceremony crawler to find pages of interest based on provided keywords and starting points - and report them to a Slack message / channel.

 ### Algorithm -